xdmushui/partner-center-sdk/develop/confirm-customer-consent-customer-agreement.md

 # [.NET](#tab/dotnet)

+To confirm or re-confirm customer acceptance of the Microsoft Customer Agreement:

 1. Retrieve the agreement metadata for the Microsoft Customer Agreement.
 You must obtain the **templateId** of the Microsoft Customer Agreement.
 For more details, see [Get agreement metadata for Microsoft Customer Agreement](get-customer-agreement-metadata.md).

 ```csharp
 // IAggregatePartner partnerOperations;